-Are there Benefits of Turmeric for Dogs?
+Benefits of Turmeric for Dogs

 You might find turmeric listed as an ingredient on your dog’s food label.
-Its purpose is to enhance the color and/or flavor of the kibble, however, not to provide anti-inflammatory benefits.
+Its purpose is to enhance the color and/or flavor of the kibble, however, not to provide any anti-inflammatory benefits.